QuantForgeOrg/.github/profile/README.md

 ---

 ## 🚀 About QFO
-Our mission is to create a transparent, open, and developer-friendly ecosystem for quant research, visualization, and algorithmic trading infrastructure — fully in the world’s most accessible languages: **JS & TS**.
+Our mission is to create a transparent, open, and developer-friendly ecosystem for quant research, visualization, and algorithmic trading infrastructure, fully in the world’s most accessible languages: **JS & TS**.